amlkteam/capstone/README.md

 #### Last Updated On:

-24 Jun 1:13pm added note on neccessary versions
+27 Jun 10:31pm added note on custom weights for new sources

 #### <u> Initial project structure </u>